niqaqil/Always-On-Time-Delivery/README.md

 # Always-On-Time-Delivery

 ## Problem Statement
-In this assignment, you as a professional engineer are requested to simulate the delivery process and planning in a country to help your friend shorten their delivery time.
+In this assignment, I need to simulate the delivery process and planning in a country to help my friends shorten their delivery time.